kalgumaei/europeana-mdic/README.md

 ```
 Note: The jobs are dependant, so you should run the first two options in order 1 then 2.

-Here is an example of transform_data output:
+Here is an example of data_transform output:
 ```
 {
         "_index": "europeana-55",